Chickpea Pasta Keto Guide: Navigating Carb Counts & Healthier Alternatives

-A white man's hand has long nails, is covered in dusty white flour and is holding a pasta maker with yellow tinted noodles stringing out from the silver blades which makes him wonder if chickpea pasta is keto or not.
+A white man’s hand, with long nails covered in dusty white flour, holds a pasta maker with yellow-tinted noodles emerging from the silver blades, making him wonder if chickpea pasta is keto-friendly.

 How Many Carbs Are in Chickpea Pasta?
-Is Chickpea Pasta Keto?
+Can Chickpea Pasta Be Part of a Keto Diet?

-Though many popular weight loss diets require tracking of carbs consumed through foods and drinks, this tracking is especially necessary on the ketogenic diet.1 The keto diet requires a strict limit of just 20-50 net grams of carbohydrates per day, so it is crucial to pay close attention to carb content in every food, drink, and even easily forgotten items such as sauces or condiments.2
+Though many popular weight loss diets require tracking of carbs consumed through foods and drinks, this tracking is especially necessary on the ketogenic diet.2 The keto diet requires a strict limit of just 20-50 net grams of carbohydrates per day, so it is crucial to pay close attention to carb content in every food, drink, and even easily forgotten items such as sauces or condiments.3

-Whether following a particular diet such as intuitive eating for weight loss or considering a gluten free diet instead, it can be very helpful to check the sugars, carbs, fat, calories and protein in what one consumes to ensure that each food and drink they partake in will help achieve their dietary and health goals.3, 4
+Whether following a particular diet such as intuitive eating for weight loss or considering a gluten free diet instead, it can be very helpful to check the sugars, carbs, fat, calories and protein in what one consumes to ensure that each food and drink they partake in will help achieve their dietary and health goals.4, 5

 A bunch of chickpeas scattered against an orange background.